jayuicy/Torium-Pupinia/README.md

 <details>
   <summary>Expand Update Log</summary>

+  ### Version 1.3.0 (31st May 2025)
+- Added new /whois command.
+   - Usage: /whois (username)
+   - Displays target user's Username, ROBLOX ID, Rank in DS, Account Age, Avatar, Eligibility for Divinor and Profile Link.
+- Fixed star and startotal being mixed up with the /logstars command.

   ### Version 1.2.2 (14th May 2025)
 - Fixed crash bug when utilising the console button for the /getserver command.